boopdev/Linu/README.md

 # Emotes

 Just replace the names with what you want
-`\: emoji: ` will get you a emoji id, copy and paste that into the file
+`\:emoji:` will get you a emoji id, copy and paste that into the file

 # Config